spamathur/SocialMedia/README.md

 Phase 2 Distribution:

 `Abhinav Padmanabhuni:`
+Worked on implenting a client-server connection, and making it thread safe.

 `Chenbo Sun:`
+Worked on the client-server classes.

 `Sparsh Mathur:`
+Worked on test cases and general debugging.

 `Amrit Multani:`
+Wrote the ReadMe and helped create test cases.

 `Christina Melnic:`
+Wrote interfaces and helped with the ReadMe.

 To run the code, open Main.java and execute it as your Java application's entry point.
 Inside Main.java, you will find some commented-out code snippets.
 Uncomment these lines to test various functionalities of the program.